DasEd955/tunerdesign-gpt/README.md

 Implements RMS normalization, a simplified variant of layer norm that omits mean centering and the beta shift parameter, normalizing only by the root mean square of the input.
-Used in Llama-family models as a computationally cheaper alternative that retains most of the training stability benefit.
+Used in Llama family models as a computationally cheaper alternative that retains most of the training stability benefit.

 ---